sun-hailong/LAMDA-PILOT/README.md

 - [2023-09]🌟 Initial version of PILOT is released.
 - [2023-05]🌟 Check out our recent work about [class-incremental learning with vision-language models](https://arxiv.org/abs/2305.19270)!
 - [2023-02]🌟 Check out our [rigorous and unified survey](https://arxiv.org/abs/2302.03648) about class-incremental learning, which introduces some memory-agnostic measures with holistic evaluations from multiple aspects!
+- [2023-01]🌟 As team members are committed to other projects and in light of the intense demands of code reviews, **we will prioritize reviewing algorithms that have explicitly cited and implemented methods from our toolbox paper in their publications.** Mentioning this can expedite the review process.
+We greatly appreciate your patience throughout this period.

 ## 🌟 Methods Reproduced